Clinical Externship

 Benefits

 Clinical Externs enjoy being part of an organized group learning dynamic.
-The program features a training cohort with many enriching learning activities.
+The program features a training cohort with several enriching learning activities.
 Fellows can receive most required licensure supervision and numerous opportunities for continuing education including monthly case consultation and didactic trainings.
 Full-time externs are eligible for employee benefits.

 To Apply

-To apply for this position, email your CV and a cover letter to Dr. BJ Suarez, Training Director, employment@lorenzclinic.com.
+To apply for this position, email your CV and a cover letter to Dr. BJ Suarez, Training Director, at employment@lorenzclinic.com.
 In addition to your strengths, cover letters should broadly outline your professional goals, commitment to the common good, and a brief narrative of your experience providing psychotherapy.
 Applicants who are invited to interview may be asked to provide writing samples and a letter of recommendation from a past clinical supervisor.

 Current Clinical Externs & Alumni

-• Connor Callahan, M.S. – University of Minnesota (2020-present)
+• Connor Callahan, M.S. – University of Minnesota (2020-22)

-• Erin Guyette, M.S. – University of Minnesota (2020-present)
+• Erin Guyette, M.S. – University of Minnesota (2020-22)

 • Kimberly Stewart, M.A. – University of Oklahoma (2019-20)